wbet/MessageAPI/README.md

 # Changelog

+## 1.0.14

+-   Readjusted order of parameters for listeners

 ## 1.0.10

 -   Added actions and action types.
 Actions are a map of functions to trigger as callback if the type is matched.
 Actions are optional.